FarronF/limerick-council-meetings/meetings/2021/04/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 In proposing the motion, Councillor Butler highlighted the issues in relation to speeding in housing

-estates and the ongoing concerns of local residents regarding same.--- 15
+estates and the ongoing concerns of local residents regarding same.
+---
+15

 Members supported the motion but also agreed that speed ramps were not the only solution and